-Personal Independence Payment (PIP) is a payment of between £22.65 and £145.35 a week for people who are between the age of 16-64.
+Personal Independence Payment (PIP) is a payment of between £26.90 and £101.75 a week for people who are over 16 years old but haven't reached the State Pension age.
 If you have a disability or long-term illness then you may be eligible for PIP.

 In order to determine your eligibility, a healthcare professional will assess how your condition affects you on a daily basis; opposed to there being a specific funding band for different conditions.
 If you’re awarded funding it will be subject to continual review to ensure you are receiving the right rate.

-In order to be considered for PIP as well as being between the ages of 16-64 there are a few other provisos:
+In order to be considered for PIP there are a few provisos:

 - Proven difficulty with daily living for the past 3 months

 - Expect your daily difficulties to continue for at least the next 9 months (unless you are terminally ill and do not expect to live more than 6 months)